KonnorRogers/vps_setup/README.md

 vps-cli pull
 ```

+* For additional commands, you can simply run vps-cli

 * This is still a work in progress.
 More commands and flags will be added

 # Contents of credentials.yaml